cloudmesh/technologies/chapters/tech/cloud-foundry.md

 | keywords | Application Hosting Frameworks |

-"Cloud Foundry is an open source multi-cloud computing platform application as service(Paas)" developed initially in-house at VMware and mainly written in Java, Ruby and Go [@www-cloudfoundrywiki].
+Cloud Foundry is an open source cloud application platform available through public and private cloud distributions developed initially in-house at VMware and mainly written in Java, Ruby and Go [@www-cloudfoundrywiki].
 In today's era, many organizations are facing the challenge of migrating their applications to the cloud and decommissioning the old infrastructure.
 It is a challenging task to make applications cloud native, means unaware of the underlying infrastructure that cloud services are providing.
 Cloud foundry shines by providing the platform that makes application agnostic of infrastructure and runs smoothly leveraging cloud resources thereby reducing development cycle runtime [@www-cloudfoundryoreilly].
-Cloud foundry's dedicated subsystems such as BOSH, CF cloud controller and router helps to serve and scale applications online flexibly [@www-cloudfoundrycon].From the computing quality perspectives, Cloud Foundry is optimized to deliver performance, scalability, availability, resilience and support multi-tenant compute efficiencies for fast application development and deployment.
+Cloud foundry's dedicated subsystems such as BOSH, CF cloud controller and router helps to serve and scale applications online flexibly [@www-cloudfoundrycon].
+From the computing quality perspectives, Cloud Foundry is optimized to deliver performance, scalability, availability, resilience and support multi-tenant compute efficiencies for fast application development and deployment.
 Cloud Foundry Supports many